oct15demo/henny-youngman/README.md

 I started writing a utility I called awkthon, to enable awk syntax, but use case is dubious in light of pawk.

+This comment below about columns available was part of document before Github's June 2020 intro of right sidebar removed 9 more columns.
+Query to remove sidebar appended to bottom of this page.

 Python lines above don't include piped input, in order to view that code in github's limited viewing window without having to scroll.
-There are just 109 columns, or 29 better than 1928's 80 char limit, https://en.wikipedia.org/wiki/Punched_card#IBM_80-column_punched_card_format_and_character_codes
+There are just ~109~ 100 columns, or ~29~ 20 better than 1928's 80 char limit, https://en.wikipedia.org/wiki/Punched_card#IBM_80-column_punched_card_format_and_character_codes

     1234567890123456789012345678901234567890123456789012345678901234567890123456789012345678901234567890123456789
              10        20        30        40        50        60       70         80        90        100